perryflynn/encremotebackup/README.md

-This scripts download the specifed folder with SFTP, creates a tar archive, encrypt the tar with gpg and upload the encrypted tar to another SFTP Account.
+encremotebackup.pl download the specifed folder with SFTP, creates a tar archive, encrypt the tar with gpg and upload the encrypted tar to another SFTP account.

+remotegpgsqlbackup.pl creates dumps of mysql databases, creates a tar archive, encrypt the tar with gpg and upload the encrypted tar to a SFTP account.

 Dependencies
 ------------
 * tar
 * gpg
+* mysqldump
 * Perl Module `Net::SFTP::Foreign`
 * Perl Module `XML::Simple`

 ```
-apt-get install libnet-sftp-foreign-perl libxml-simple-perl gpg tar
+apt-get install libnet-sftp-foreign-perl libxml-simple-perl gpg tar mysql-client
 ```

 Installation